gelileo/lscs/python101/src/class_by_date/jan_11_2025/readme.md

  - Find the starter code from [src/ folder](./src/)
  - Implement the computer move functions for all three levels
- - Test you game to ensure it works as expected.
+ - Test your game to ensure it works as expected.

  ### Challenge

  Implement a way to keep track of game stats.
-For example how many games are played? at what level? what's the winning rate etc.
+For example, how many games are played? at what level? what's the winning rate? etc.

 #### Tips

-- Use a dictionary to store the game stats, for example:
+- Use a Dictionary to store the game stats, for example:

 ```
     {